 Major risks that you should consider before involving yourself in crypto lending transactions.

 Interest rates offered by crypto lending platforms vary.
-Generally, investors can expect to earn between 1 and 12 percent as interest.
-Occasionally, you can earn more.
+Generally, investors can expect to earn between 1 and 12% interest.
 On the other hand, traditional banks can only provide their users with around 2-4% interest.

 Despite these benefits, there are still risks attached to the crypto lending industry.
 This article discusses some of these risks.

 Crypto lending carries several risks.
 These risks range from security issues to the market's inherent volatility.

 The crypto space has experienced many security issues.
 Since crypto lending platforms are part of this space, they are also susceptible to hacks and thefts.